 Day 16: Visiting Hustain National Park and Seeing Przewalski’s Horses

 We arrived at Hustain National Park in the afternoon to settle into a ger camp.
 This National Park is known for its rare Przewalski’s horses unique to Mongolia.
-It started off like a mad safari where we were expecting to see a Unicorn and in all honesty, I’m not crazy about horses, so when we finally tracked down a small group of them it was an anticlimax since we couldn’t actually get that close to them.
+When you finally track down a small group of them, it’s still hard to see their beauty up close as you can’t that close to them.

-Still, we got to meet the ‘Best Mongolian Folk Band in Mongolia’ called Domog in the evening after a fantastic show where rock style tunes were belted out via throat singing.
+Still, we got to meet the ‘Best Mongolian Folk Band in Mongolia’ called Domog in the evening after a fantastic show where they performed rock style tunes via the famed throat singing.
 I guess it is the equivalent of meeting Westlife in Ireland.
 Seriously.

 Day 17: Driving to Ulaanbaatar and Visiting Terelj National Park

-We had to journey back through the crazy, construction overloaded, traffic-ridden Ulaanbaatar in order to get to Terelj National Park and the last ger camp of the trip (we were due to bush camp but, you guessed it, the weather put a stop to that).
-It’s amazing how just a few hours down the road from the capital brings you to some of the most spectacular landscape of the country.
+We had to journey back through the crazy, construction overloaded, traffic-ridden Ulaanbaatar to get to Terelj National Park and the last ger camp of the trip (we were due to bush camp the weather put a stop to that).
+It’s incredible how just a few hours down the road from the capital brings you to some of the country’s most spectacular landscape.

 Day 18: Hiking Terelj National Park and Seeing Turtle Rock